ComputBiophys/ProtRAP/README.md

 ![TopOfContent](https://github.com/ComputBiophys/ProtRAP/releases/download/weights/TopOfContent.png)

-In models.py, we provide the definition and implementation of the final model (Transformer light) and other models in the article.
+In models.py, we provide the definition and implementation of the final model (Transformer light).

 driver.py is a simple demonstration of how to process input data and process models